Corso de la Lavande de Valréas

 Corso de la Lavande — edition 2026

-The 58th edition of the Corso de la Lavande will be held in Valréas in late July - early August 2026.
-This major summer event in the Enclave des Papes will once again bring together passionate volunteers, lavender queens, and visitors from all over the region to celebrate the emblematic flower of Provence.
+The 58th edition of the Lavender Corso will take place in Valréas from July 31st to August 3rd, 2026.
+This major summer event in the Enclave des Papes annually brings together passionate volunteers, lavender queens, and visitors from across the region to celebrate Provence's emblematic flower.

-As every year, volunteer teams from the Festival Committee will spend weeks preparing the monumental floats entirely covered with fresh lavender flowers, creating colorful and fragrant decorations with renewed themes.
-The evening parade through the illuminated streets of Valréas will be the highlight of the festival.
+As every year, the volunteer teams of the Comité des Fêtes spend weeks preparing the monumental floats entirely covered with fresh lavender flowers, creating colorful and fragrant decorations.
+The evening parade through the illuminated streets of Valréas, accompanied by folk groups and brass bands, is the highlight of the celebration — two nocturnal corso parades are scheduled, on Saturday, August 1st and Monday, August 3rd at 9 PM.

 Highlights Corso de la Lavande 2026